ZiadAmerr/algorithms/README.md

-# algorithms
+# Algorithms
-Repository for design and analysis of algorithms
+Repository for Design and Analysis of Algorithms